SebastienDuruz/Eve-Intel-Checker/README.md

 # Eve-Intel-Checker
- A tool to help you check Intel channels
+ A tool to help you check Intel channels.

+ Documentation will be available soon.